What can I expect when becoming a Corinium Care carer

 Your DBS fee of £63.20 will be refunded to you following successful completion of 12 weeks work with Corinium Care.

-We do suggest that overseas carers try to allow a few days after arriving in the country to organise bank accounts, mobile phones, sim cards and travel arrangements, etc. Although Nailsworth, where Corinium Care is based, has most amenities, shops and businesses are only open between 9am and 5pm which is when the course is taking place.
+We do suggest that overseas carers try to allow a few days after arriving in the country to organise bank accounts, mobile phones, sim cards and travel arrangements, etc.

 If you want to start work with the minimum delay we recommend that you sort out the above before the course begins.